-Bosnia and Herzegovina: Unit 7 at TPP Tuzla will be built despite EnC’s opinion30.
-March 2019. / SEE Energy News
+Bosnia and Herzegovina: Unit 7 at TPP Tuzla will be built despite EnC’s opinion, SEE Energy News

 Minister of Foreign Trade and Economic Relations of Bosnia and Herzegovina (BiH) Mirko Sarovic said that unit 7 at coal-fired thermal power plant Tuzla will be built despite the negative opinion on the Energy Community (EnC) Secretariat and infringement procedures it might launch against the country.

 Minister Sarovic said that there is some sort of fear of Chinese investments in Europe, however TPP Tuzla project, which is of utmost importance for BiH’s energy independence, is already nine years old and that EnC should have intervene sooner.
 He added that the project financing is carried out in accordance with the regulations, rules and laws of BiH.

 Earlier this week, the Energy Community (EnC) Secretariat has sent an Opening Letter to Bosnia and Herzegovina in which it addressed its concerns regarding the state aid compliance of a public guarantee granted in favor of Chinese Exim Bank for a loan by the latter to the state-owned power utility EPBiH for the construction of unit 7 at thermal power plant Tuzla.
 This guarantee has been found by the State Aid Council of Bosnia and Herzegovina not to contain elements of state aid.
 By sending the Opening Letter, the Secretariat initiated a preliminary procedure, the purpose of which is to give Bosnia and Herzegovina the opportunity to react to the allegation of non-compliance with Energy Community law within two months and to enable the Secretariat to establish the full background of the case.